monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

 To establish constants for PID control in ProCoDA, follow the `manual tuning procedure <https://en.wikipedia.org/wiki/PID_controller#Manual_tuning>`_.
 The steps will be summarized below.

 Select a PID controller that uses either a sensor or a setpoint as the measured process value.
 For example if a pressure sensor is used as the measured process value then use *PID sensor no reset.vi* because pressure sensors are handled as sensors by ProCoDA.
 If a turbidity meter is used as the measured process value then use *PID setpoint no reset.vi* because the turbidity is handled as a setpoint by ProCoDA.
-The next step is to create all of the required inputs (target value, P Kc, I Ti (min), D Td (min), Measured process value).
+The next step is to create all of the required inputs (target value, P Kc, I Ti (s), D Td (s), Measured process value).
 Note that the "no reset" designation on this code means that the PID control does NOT reset when ProCoDA changes states.
 That is normally the preferred behavior.
 The exception would be if there are some states where PID is not being used to control the process.
 AguaClara researchers typically use PI control (the value of D is set to zero).

 1. Set the I and D set points to zero.
 2. Set P to a small value and change the target value to provoke a response from the PID control.
 3. Observe the graph of the variable being controlled for this value of P. If the result is an oscillation that becomes damped (decreasing amplitude), increase the value of P (perhaps by a factor of 5) and repeat the process.
-If the result is an oscillation that becomes amplified (increasing amplitude), lower the value of P and repeat the process.
+If the result is an oscillation that becomes amplified or that generates a control output that is out of range for the device, lower the value of P by a factor of 10 and repeat the process.
+Note that if you are controlling a pump and the pump cycles between off and full speed, then decrease P by a factor of 10 and try again!
 The objective is to find a value of P for which there is a periodic oscillation of the value with a constant amplitude.
-4. Record the critical P value, (:math:` K_{\mathrm{u}}`), and also record the period of the wave (time between two consecutive crests of the oscillation , (:math:` P_{\mathrm{u}}`), in minutes).
+4. Record the critical P value, (:math:` K_{\mathrm{u}}`), and also record the period of the wave (time between two consecutive crests of the oscillation , (:math:` P_{\mathrm{u}}`), in seconds).
 5. To find the value of P required, use the equation: :math:`P = \frac{K_{\mathrm{u}}}{2.2}`.
 6. To find the value of I required, use the equation: :math:`I = \frac{P_{\mathrm{u}}}{1.2}`.
 This should result in a value in minutes, which is the correct unit for I.

 Change your set points (P and I) to the new values.
-Ensure that there is less than 10% variation in your variable, and fine tune if necessary.
 This calibration method may result in oscillatory behavior.
 To reduce variability in the output, consider reducing P to damp the oscillations.
 This will reduce the responsiveness of the algorithm and will increase the stability.

 .. _heading_ProCoDA_States: